Commercial Real Estate Loan Criteria

 Loan Criteria:

-Interest Rates – Treasury / SOFR Rates + margin.
+Interest Rates – Treasury or SOFR rates plus a margin

 1. Property Type